Mike Dunlap: Career

 In the 2011–12 NBA season the Charlotte Bobcats record was an NBA worst ever 7–59.
 Dunlap joined the team on June 20, 2012.
 In the early part of the 2012–13 season, the Bobcats had a 7–5 record, with Charlotte matching its win total from the previous season.
 However, at that point they suffered many injuries and played many young players.
 They ultimately finished 21–61.
 Dunlap became the only coach in NBA history to triple a team's win total from the previous season.
 On April 23, 2013, the Bobcats announced that Dunlap would not be returning as coach.

 Dunlap joined Loyola Marymount as head coach in 2014.
 During his tenure at Loyola Marymount, Dunlap helped guide steady growth in the Lions from an 8–23 team in the 2014–15 season to 15–15 by 2016–17.
 In the 2018–19 season, Dunlap led the lions to a 22-win season.
 They were crowned the champions of the Jamaica Classic, where they upset Georgetown University.
 The 2018–2019 season culminated in an appearance in the 2019 College Basketball Invitational.
 This is the third-best record in the history of the program.
 With a very impressive group of returning players and a good incoming recruiting class, the 2019–20 season appeared to be bright.
 Season-ending injuries to 2 starters and a tragedy in another starter's family made Dunlap and the Lions play short-handed during the entire 2019–20 season.
 LMU and Dunlap agreed to part ways after six seasons on March 8, 2020.
 Dunlap finished his career at his alma mater with 81 total wins, which is fifth-most all-time in program history.

 On November 17, 2020, Dunlap was hired as an assistant coach by the Milwaukee Bucks.
 Dunlap won his first championship when the Bucks defeated the Phoenix Suns in 6 games in the 2021 NBA Finals.
+He departed the team when Adrian Griffin replaced Mike Budenholzer as head coach and hired a new coaching staff.

+On April 15, 2024, Dunlap was hired as head coach of the Colorado Mesa Mavericks men's basketball team.